 To our left is the Haenke Island, which was named in 1791 by the Italian explorer Alessandro Malaspina for Thaddäus Haenke (a Czech geographer), who was serving as botanist and naturalist with Malaspina’s expedition, which was searching for the famous Northwest passage.

-Behinds Haenke Island we can see Gilbert point.
-The Hubbard glacier has advanced right up to this point in the past.
-When this happens the Russell fjord on the other side of Gilbert Point from the Disenchantment bay and creating the Russell “lake” instead.
+Behind Haenke Island we can see Gilbert point – the part of the mainland closest to the glacier.
+From time to time, the Hubbard glacier advances right up to this point.
+When this happens the Russell fjord on the other side of Gilbert Point is cut-off from the Disenchantment bay , creating the Russell “lake” instead.
 Previous blockages have always melted away, but experts bevel that given the advancing rate of the Hubbard glacier, this might be permanently blocked one day.